Resident Leadership Grants

 In order to be considered all applicants must be current resident or fellows-in-training members of the AAO-HNS and attending a residency program and/or fellowship based in the U.S. or Canada.

-Grant stipulations require all awardees attend the conference and must attend the Opening Ceremony and the Section for Residents and Fellows-in-Training General Assembly in its entirety.
-Grant recipients must also stay within the reserved housing block.
+Grant stipulations require all awardees attend the conference and must attend the Section for Residents and Fellows-in-Training General Assembly in its entirety.
+Grant recipients should also stay within the reserved housing block.
 Information will be provided to grant awardees regarding the afforable hotel housing blocks.

 Resident Leadership Grant Selection Criteria